stephengold/Minie/README.md

 To visualize an object, it must be associated with one or more scene-graph spatial(s).
-For debugging purposes, Minie can visualize collision objects by auto-generating wireframe spatials for them.
+For debugging purposes, Minie can visualize collision objects by auto-generating spatials for them.
 For full-custom visualization, use a physics control to associate a collision object with a `Spatial`.